Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

 \

-So, realism is always to be preferred to instrumentalism, as a more fruitful (because less dogmatic) attitude, thus for pragmatic, strategic reasons, rather than a priori philosophical arguments.
-It leads to questioning more our assumptions, it includes the inputs from experience among the aspects of our scientific understanding of the world that require critical scrutiny, and it is supported by the realization that also our observations are loaded with theoretical elements.
+So, realism is always to be preferred to instrumentalism, as a more fruitful (because less dogmatic) attitude for heuristic reasons, rather than a priori philosophical arguments.
+It leads to questioning more our assumptions, it includes the inputs from experience among aspects of our scientific understanding of the world that require critical scrutiny, and it is supported by the realization that also our observations are loaded with theoretical elements.
 Let us analyse this strong conclusion further.

 \